YAML vs JSON: Key Differences Explained

 Use JSON If:

-- You prioritize performance and strict syntax.
+- You prioritize performance and machine-readability over human-readability.

 Conclusion